The Immutable, Unchanging Rules of Civilization as Told by Your

 The leader of the triumphant House will become the ruling Sovereign.
 If there is a tie, the throne is left empty until the tie is broken.

-Whoever is the Sovereign in Month 10 will be declared the Divine Sovereign, and rule the world for the rest of time.
+Whoever is the Sovereign at the end of Month 10 will be declared the Divine Sovereign, and rule the world for the rest of time.
 If there is no Divine Sovereign in time for the winter solstice, it is said that Leviathan will rise once more to own and consume all.

 What is Leviathan?